-The complaint form is a 4-page form that becomes the basis of your complaint.
+The online complaint form, or printable complaint form, becomes the basis of your complaint.
 It allows us to have your contact information, the lawyer’s information, and details regarding what your legal matter was about.

 We are looking for an outline, with as much detail as possible (where, when, how), about the incidents that occurred which led to the complaints you are making.